Bruce Bawer: Early life and education

-Writing career

 Literary criticism

 A revised version of Bawer's dissertation was published under the same title in 1986.
 Reviewing the book in The New Criterion, James Atlas called the "character analyses... shrewdly intuitive and sympathetic", found Bawer's "explanation for why the poets of the Middle Generation were so obsessed with [T.S.]
 Eliot especially persuasive", and described Bawer as "an impressive textual critic" with a "casual and self-assured" critical voice.

 Bawer contributed to the arts journal The New Criterion between October 1983 and May 1993.
 A New York Times Magazine article "The Changing World of New York Intellectuals", foregrounded the contributors to The New Criterion, observing that "The youthful contributors to Hilton Kramer's magazine—Bruce Bawer, Mimi Kramer, Roger Kimball—are still in their 20s, but they manage to sound like the British critic F.R.
 Leavis.
 Their articles are full of pronouncements about 'moral values,' 'the crisis in the humanities,' 'the significance of art.'
 Their mission is to defend American culture against shoddy merchandise, and they don't shirk from the task."